Ishmael-quant/EchoSign-KSL-Translator/README.md

 The integration phase focused on combining both modules into a single graphical interface using Tkinter.
 The interface was designed to display recognized signs and detected speech clearly, while reducing dependency on terminal outputs.
 Additional features such as automatic text-to-speech feedback and conversation logging were included to enhance usability and traceability.

 Throughout development, continuous testing and refinement played a key role.
 Practical challenges such as inconsistent lighting, repeated sign detection due to prolonged gestures, and occasional speech misrecognition were addressed through adjustments in thresholds, timing logic, and preprocessing techniques.
 While the system does not achieve perfect accuracy, it performs reliably under normal conditions and demonstrates a working solution that effectively bridges two modes of communication.

+##Features:
+It has features like :
+ * 1.Letter recognition
+ * 2.Word formation
+ * 3.Conversation Logging
+ * 4.Real_time hand detection
+ * 5.Accuracy of 98%
+ * 6.Confidence Filtering

  ##Challenges Faced during the development and testing
   * Poor lighting affecting detection of hand landmarks